 - Wait for further instructions and the assistance that will be provided by the local government unit.

-How much is the COVID-19 cash subsidy?
+How much is the original COVID-19 cash subsidy?

 The cash subsidy will range between ₱5,000 and ₱8,000 each month for two months, depending on the computations of minimum daily pay in the corresponding regions.
+The amount may vary for the second tranche of the SAP.

 Here is the table of cash subsidy per region based on the computed minimum wages: